 Observation 3: From Monte-Carlo studies, similar IMT BS gain above the horizon is observed when zero forcing is considered at the BS IMT when compared to the case without zero forcing beamforming.

-Observation 4: The IMT BS radiation pattern is nearly identical when considering the methodology given in Annex A and the modified methodology based on the vectorization of Ukn,mand νn,m when constructing the channel matrix Hk.
+Observation 4: The IMT BS radiation pattern is nearly identical when considering the methodology given in Annex A and the modified methodology based wn,m and νn,m from ITU-UR M.2101 when constructing the channel matrix Hk.

 Proposal 1: RAN4 to reply to WP5D that it is sufficient to adopt the legacy AAS model based on ITU-R Recommendation M.2101 since the performance when ZF beamforming is considered is similar to the performance without ZF beamforming technique.
 Thus, the difference between M.2101 model and the ZF precoder scheme is minor, and therefore M.2101 should be used for WRC-27 study cycle.

 Reference